sunnysidedenver/swpc_27day/README.md

 This [plot](https://www.swpc.noaa.gov/products/solar-cycle-progression) shows previous and forecast solar activity.
 It has edited to highlight the years analyzed in this study.
 The y-axis shows sunspot number, an indicator of solar activity, and the x-axis show years.
 2020 is generally considered to be the end of the previous SC24 and the start of SC25 with minimum activity.
 A sharp rise in activity is observed between 2020-23 with solar maximum forecast to occur in around 2025 as indicated by the red line.
 However, updated forecasts not reflected on this plot indicate [SC25 will peak in 2024](https://www.space.com/sun-solar-maximum-may-arrive-early).
 The gray shading indicates error bars.
 Note SC25 peak activity has already surpassed SC24.
 ![2020-2023 Study Period](https://github.com/sunnysidedenver/swpc_27day/blob/main/study%20period.png)
 ## Conclusions
 The forecasts suffer from a high degree of variability, with low accuracy and high false alarm.
 Forecast error generally increases from 2020-2023 as solar activity increased.
 R-squared, a statistical representation of variance, allows for reasonable rejection of Ho and acceptance of Ha.
+However, other metrics like mean absolute percentage error, suggest the forecasts are at least good or fair overall.

 ![Table](https://github.com/sunnysidedenver/swpc_27day/blob/main/f10_error_table.png)